xrdocs/virtual-routing/_tutorials/2022-08-22-setting-up-host-environment-to-run-xrd.md

 The host machine selected is a virtual machine hosted on VMWare ESXI.

 <p class="notice--info">
-**Note**: The host machine can be a bare-metal server or any other hypervisor such as VMWare fusion, KVM etc. that support exposing IOMMU to the guest OS.
+<b>Note</b>: The host machine can be a bare-metal server or any other hypervisor such as VMWare fusion, KVM etc. that support exposing IOMMU to the guest OS.
 <br/>
 For e.g., in case of VMWare ESXI, select "Expose IOMMU to guest OS" under the CPU section for the virtual machine as shown below:
 <p class="notice--primary">